 The micronutrient iron plays a fundamental role in many redox reactions and electron transport processes such as photosynthesis.
 Iron is taken up as ferrous or ferric iron (Fe2+, Fe3+).
 However, iron is often not readily bioavailable in the soil, resulting in iron deficiency particularly on alkaline and calcareous soils.
 On the other hand, free cellular iron is toxic and causes oxidative stress.

-We study the acquisition of iron by the root, storage and transport of this micronutrient throughout the plant.
-Our aim is to understand the regulatory processes, iron signals, the gene and protein networks coordinating the responses also with regard to environmental aspects.
+We study the acquisition of the micronutrient iron by plant roots, storage and transport of this micronutrient throughout the plant.
+Our aim is to understand the regulatory processes, iron signals, the gene and protein networks coordinating the responses with regard to environmental aspects.
 We combine physiological experiments with methods from various biological disciplines, like genetics, molecular biology, biochemistry and cell biology.